 Wednesday 15 May 2019 | 09:30-10:45

-Today’s hydropower totalling 1,267 GW contributes around two thirds of global clean electricity produced annually.
+Today’s hydropower fleet, totalling 1,267 GW contributes around two thirds of global renewable electricity produced annually.
 By 2030, it is estimated that over half the existing fleet will have been, or be due to undergo upgrade and modernisation.

-Understanding the potential and how best to plan projects is therefore a top priority, especially for decision-making on future generating capacity.
-This session will share strategies being implemented by major players to modernise major plants, and discuss the opportunities as well as the risks for the sector.
+Providing decision-makers with the most current knowledge on how best to plan modernisation projects is therefore a top priority.
+This session will share strategies being implemented to modernise major assets, and discuss the opportunities as well as the risks for the sector.

-- Highlight the global need for modernising existing hydropower;
+- Highlight global projections for the energy mix, and the need for modernising existing hydropower assets;